LedgerDomain/selfhash/selfhash-bin/README.md

 # selfhash-bin

 CLI tool for generating and verifying self-hashed JSON.
-By default, the self-hash slot is considered to be the top-level "selfHash" field.
-This (as well as self-hash URL fields) can be configured using the `--

 ## Installation